Code Sync Audit

 examples/valenar/docs/README.md— index entry forgd-realm-ranks-and-polity.mdrewritten from "realm creation, rank, founding tier, and crown-scale capabilities" to "polity ladder above settlements, founding tier, and crown-scale capabilities" to remove the "realm creation" wording that contradicted the canonical line that there is no single Realm birth moment.
 Index entry forgd-objectives-clues-missions.mdrewritten to match the new H1. -

-examples/valenar/docs/generation/location-generation-contract.md— the(~50 km × 50 km)parenthetical at the Location Scale description rewritten to(an irregular Voronoi polygon at this scale).
+examples/valenar/docs/generation/territory-generation-contract.md(formerlylocation-generation-contract.mdprior to Wave D Territory rename) — the(~50 km × 50 km)parenthetical at the Territory Scale description rewritten to(an irregular Voronoi polygon at this scale).
 The fix preserves the 250–500 km² area but removes the square-cell implication. -

 examples/valenar/docs/generation/world-generation-contract.md— the matching(a ~50 km × 50 km strategic cell)parenthetical rewritten to(an irregular Voronoi cell at this scale).